kusamanetwork/userguide/docs/try/validate.md

 ## Validate

-To verify that your node is live and synchronized, head to [Telemetry](https://telemetry.polkadot.io/#list/Kusama%20CC2) and find your node.
+To verify that your node is live and synchronized, head to [Telemetry](https://telemetry.polkadot.io/#list/Kusama%20CC3) and find your node.
 Note that this will show all nodes on the Kusama network, which is why it is important to select a unique name!

 If everything looks good, go ahead and click on "Validate" in Polkadot UI.

 ![dashboard validate](../img/guides/how-to-validate/polkadot-dashboard-validate.jpg)
 ![dashboard validate](../img/guides/how-to-validate/polkadot-dashboard-validate-modal.jpg)

-- **Payment preferences** - Rewards you will keep, the rest will be shared among you and your nominators.
+- **Payment preferences** - Set a percentage of the rewards you will keep, the rest will be shared among you and your nominators. **Note:** Screenshot is not up to date as this was a recent change from absolute to percentage-based commission.

 Click "Validate".